gobysec/GobyExtension/README.md

           goby.changeBadge('leftNav','left-nav',num);
 ```

-If you want know more, you can [download the code](https://gobies.org/Database%20Asset.zip) to view the details.
+If you want to know more, you can [download the code](https://gobies.org/Database%20Asset.zip) to view the details.

 The final effect is shown below: